SpongePowered/SpongeDocs/source/plugin/effects.rst

     import org.spongepowered.api.effect.particle.ParticleTypes;

     ParticleEffect effect = ParticleEffect.builder()
-        .type(ParticleTypes.LAVA).count(50).build();
+            .type(ParticleTypes.LAVA)
+            .quantity(50)
+            .build();
     viewer.spawnParticles(effect, position);

 Using a :javadoc:`ParticleEffect.Builder`, we can specify the type of particle we would like to spawn.
 With this, we also specify that fifty particles will be in the particle effect.

-Now if we wanted to make a more specific particle, say the particle of a block, then we can use one of the serveral classes found in the :javadoc:`org.spongepowered.api.effect.particle` package.
+Now if we wanted to make a more specific particle, say the particle of a block, then we can use one of the serveral types found in the :javadoc:`ParticleTypes` class.
 For example, let's say we wanted to spawn the particle of a sand, :javadoc:`ParticleTypes#BLOCK_CRACK`.
-We would need to use the :javadoc:`BlockParticle` class and specify that we would like to use a sand block.
+We would need to use the :javadoc:`ParticleOptions#BLOCK_STATE` option and specify that we would like to use a sand block.
 This can be done like so:

 .. code-block:: java

+    import org.spongepowered.api.block.BlockTypes;
-    import org.spongepowered.api.effect.particle.BlockParticle;
+    import org.spongepowered.api.effect.particle.ParticleOptions;

-    BlockParticle blockParticle = BlockParticle.builder()
-        .type(ParticleTypes.BLOCK_CRACK).block(BlockTypes.SAND.getDefaultState()).build();
+    ParticleEffect particle = ParticleEffect.builder()
+            .type(ParticleTypes.BLOCK_CRACK)
+            .option(ParticleOptions.BLOCK_STATE, BlockTypes.SAND.getDefaultState())
+            .build();
-    viewer.spawnParticles(blockParticle, position);
+    viewer.spawnParticles(particle, position);

 Creating Potions
 ================